Ten Ductile Metals Renowned for Their High Flexibility and Strength

 Role in Electrical Infrastructure and Coinage

-Copper’s conductivity makes it a staple in electrical wiring and components, playing a crucial role in the electrical infrastructure.
+Copper’s conductivity makes it a staple in electrical wiring and components, playing a big role in the electrical infrastructure.
 Its durability and workability also make it a long-standing choice for coinage in many countries.

 Copper Alloys and Their Improved Characteristics